Spider-Man: Homecoming: Critical response

-Sara Stewart of the New York Post praised the film as "an endearingly awkward kid brother to the glamorous Wonder Woman", attributing much of the "heavy-lifting" to Holland's performance and the "perfectly cast" Keaton.
-She also noted Watts' focus on Parker's human side.
 Mike Ryan at Uproxx felt Homecoming was the best Spider-Man film yet, specifically praising the light tone, younger and more optimistic portrayal of Parker, and Keaton's performance—Ryan named the Vulture twist reveal as one of his favorite scenes in the MCU.
 He said Homecoming is "the kind of movie you leave and you're just in the best mood—and still will be days later."
 Richard Roeper of the Chicago Sun-Times called the film unique and refreshing, praising its lower stakes and focus on the character's school life.
 He praised Holland as "terrific and well-cast", as well as the other cast members; Roeper believed that Keaton's performance is more interesting than the character otherwise could have been.
 Owen Gleiberman of Variety felt the film was "just distinctive enough" from the previous Spider-Man films to become a "sizable hit", and highlighted its focus on making Peter Parker a realistically youthful and grounded character.
 He found Holland to be likable in the role and thought the Vulture twist was a positive direction for that character.
 He did criticize the vague take on Spider-Man's origin and powers, but "the flying action has a casual flip buoyancy, and the movie does get you rooting for Peter."
 At IndieWire, David Ehrlich criticized the film's superhero genre clichés and underwritten female characters, but praised the elements of the film that leaned into Parker's high school life and the humanity of the Vulture.

 Kenneth Turan of the Los Angeles Times gave the film a mixed review, criticizing the "juvenile" depiction of Parker and Watts' "unevenly orchestrated" direction, but feeling that the film "finds its pace and rhythm by the end" and praising Keaton's performance.
 The Hollywood Reporter's John DeFore found the film to be "occasionally exciting but often frustrating", and suggested it might have worked better if less focus had been put on integrating the film with the MCU.
-DeFore did praise Holland's performance as "winning" despite the script, and called Zendaya a scene-stealer.
+DeFore did praise Holland's performance as "winning" despite the script and called Zendaya a scene-stealer.
 Mick LaSalle, writing for the San Francisco Chronicle, said the film was a "pretty good Spider-Man movie" that "breaks no new ground", not exploring the human side of the character enough and instead focusing on action that is not thrilling.
 At The Telegraph, Robbie Collin argued that "a little of the new Spider-Man went an exhilaratingly long way in Captain America: Civil War last year.
 But a lot of him goes almost nowhere in this slack and spiritless solo escapade."
-Collin criticized Watts' direction but was positive of the cast, including Holland, Keaton, Tomei, and Zendaya.
+Collin criticized Watts's direction but was positive of the cast, including Holland, Keaton, Tomei, and Zendaya.